rachelpeichen/PyTorch_CIFAR10/README.md

 2. Define a Convolutional Neural Network

-3. Define a loss function
+3. Define a loss function and an optimizer

 4. Train the network on the training data